dimanikulin/fva/README.md

 ## Building the code
 For building the code you don't need to have any local environment to set up.
 1. So building the code is already done by github.
-I used [link37](./REFERENCES.md#37) to help me to set up main GitHub action flow and [this link](https://github.com/jurplel/install-qt-action) to set up QT.
+I used [ref 37 from here](./REFERENCES.md) to help me to set up main GitHub action flow and [this link](https://github.com/jurplel/install-qt-action) to set up QT.
 As soon as any code change is pushed to the GitHub, [main workflow](.github/workflows/main.yml) is being executed and you will have new [Installation packages](https://github.com/dimanikulin/fva/releases) to test.
 2. But if you wish you can use [MS studio solution](./FVASW.sln) to build locally on  Windows or [CMake](./CMakeLists.txt) to build locally on any Windows, Mac or Linux.